Lingua Divina

 How the Bible Functions on This Site

 The creation narrative in Genesis establishes the structural blueprint.
 The term Elohim, the name YHVH, and the declaration I AM in Exodus 3:14 together form the linguistic engine through which all subsequent scripture is interpreted.
 Names, places, and dramatic reversals are read as identity codes whose meanings disclose the nature of the state being occupied and enforced within consciousness.
+The vocabulary established in Genesis — light, seed, vine, shepherd, breath — is not decorative: it is a fixed symbolic language carried without alteration from Genesis to Revelation, and every article on this site reads it as such.
+The Bible's Creation Vocabulary page sets out how that system operates as a whole.

 The Genesis Foundational Principles page provides the clearest starting point for understanding how biblical text is applied across the site.